qwerkon/graphic_filter/README.md

-A very old project was created when I was studying.
+A very old project.
+Was created when I was studying.
+C#